AincradOT/platform/docs/golden-path.md

 These repositories do not:

-* create or destroy GCP organisations, folders, or environment projects
+* create or destroy GCP organizations, folders, or environment projects
 * change the shared state bucket configuration
 * modify platform-level IAM or service accounts